 Smith entered the Monday night matchup with touchdowns in the three straight contests, but that production was never likely to be sustained after it came on only three total targets.
 When the Raiders' lone goal-line opportunity arising early in the fourth quarter, the team declined to look Smith's way and instead handed the ball off to Jalen Richard, who jaunted three yards into the end zone to extend the Oakland lead to 16 points.
 Expect Smith to function mostly as a blocker in Oakland's season finale against the Chiefs this weekend.

-Smith (knee) was a full practice participant Friday and won't carry an injury designation into Sunday's game versus the Bengals, Paul Gutierrez of ESPN.com reports.
+Smith (back) won't carry an injury designation into Sunday's game versus the Bengals, Paul Gutierrez of ESPN.com reports.

 Smith was a limited participant in the final two practices this week but the issues won't affect his game status.
 The eighth-year pro works mainly in a run-blocking role as Jared Cook takes over as the pass catcher.

 Smith was limited during Thursday's practice due to a back injury.

 Smith was a new addition to the Raiders' injury report Thursday after practicing in full Wednesday, though his back issue doesn't appear to be too severe.
 If he's unable to go Sunday against the Bengals, however, Derek Carrier could see additional reps behind starting tight end Jared Cook.